 We will hear verbal reports from Harrison High School and SURF Center

 May Meeting Minutes are now available on our website.
 Please review them prior to attending the meeting, as paper copies are no longer available.

 The Drug-Free Coalition of Tippecanoe County is conducting a Community Wellness Survey related to substance abuse in our county.
 Your participation in this survey is anonymous, and data will be used to make updates to our next Community Epidemiological Profile.
 We would appreciate your participation, which will only take about five minutes of your time.

 First Floor Conference Room

 One of many areas of need we are focusing on is the problem of prescription drug abuse.
 To most effectively address this harmful and life-threatening problem we need to understand how it is taking place in our community.
-We are asking that you would take a few minutes to help us learn what you know is going on in Tippecanoe County.
+We are asking that you would take a few minutes to share what you know is going on in Tippecanoe County.
 The Data Needed is here.

-Another way to better know our community is to have simple conversations with the people we see every day.
+Another way to better know your community is to have simple conversations with the people you see every day.
 By asking questions in casual conversation and letting us know what you learn, you will help us in promoting a safer and healthier community where you live!
 Talking Points here to help you initiate these conversations.